vivekanand1101/stanford-corenlp-python/README.md

 # A Python wrapper for the Java Stanford Core NLP tools
 ---------------------------

-This is a fork of [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python)
+This is a fork of Dustin Smith's [stanford-corenlp-python](https://github.com/dasmith/stanford-corenlp-python).
+A Python interface to [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml).
+It can either be python package, or run as a JSON-RPC server.

 ## Edited
    * Update to Stanford CoreNLP v3.2.0